mjhaahr/HDSP-200X-Driver/README.md

 These displays feature a 28 bit shift register to control the data for each row (7 rows for each character) and 5 column control lines.

 [HDSP-200X Datasheet](https://www.datasheets360.com/pdf/2961101867400944038)

+Utilizes AVR Program Memory to store the large font matrix in Flash.